Frank Lloyd Wright Martin house’s Greatbatch Pavilion, Toshiko Mori

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 The building shown in the below picture is a glass pavilion inside a garden, surrounded by trees.
-In that example, specific for Buffalo, reflections on glasses add deepness to the light sculpture.
+In that example, specifically for Buffalo, reflections on glasses add deepness to the light sculpture.
 Each glass is also slightly different (both refraction and diffraction) and thus changes subtle mirror effects.
 Thus the Lloyd’s Mirror used for interferometry.

 The visual part of the piece is associated with timed elements allowing the juxtaposition and composition of audio and visual elements.
 A speaker system therefore sends musical interpretations of a generative score which is in common with light positions, sliding and blinking.
 Then sonic particles also spread in a time and space quantized by the constraining wired structure.